 In an industry where threats and solutions are always evolving, it’s always refreshing to meet up with peers, trade experiences, and strengthen our know-how of emergency and non-emergency communication technology.
 It’s one reason why we’re stoked to sponsor the second annual Pivot to Profit conference this week, September 28 and 29 in Chicago.

 FEMA’s been busy these days as storms tear up communities across the U.S. To ensure it can respond effectively, FEMA routinely engages in long-range analysis to identify trends impacting emergency management.
 The organization recently published a summary of its latest analysis, aiming to help emergency managers “understand, anticipate, and plan for future risks,” resulting in increased [...]

 Emergency response is a big job with big ramifications to your business’s ability to outlive crises, remain financially strong, and minimize harm to people.
 Thankfully, you don’t have to start your emergency response plan from scratch.
 In this post, we gather up free emergency response resources that can serve as springboards for your emergency planning, or trigger ideas to enhance the [...]

 If you shoulder the responsibilities of emergency preparedness and response, you likely know layered mass notifications — the ability to deliver instant and relevant information to multiple audiences, wherever they are — is critical to keep people and property safe during a crisis.

 And yet, many organizations risk a botched response because their emergency alert systems don’t “talk” [...]

-For more than 140 years, sight- and hearing-impaired children from birth to age 21 have attended the Colorado School for The Death and The Blind (CSDB), a state-funded facility serving communities throughout Colorado.
+For more than 140 years, sight- and hearing-impaired children from birth to age 21 have attended the Colorado School for The Deaf and The Blind (CSDB), a state-funded facility serving communities throughout Colorado.
 Some time ago, CSDB came to us with the concern that they needed a way to reach every single student and staff member instantly — particularly in times of crisis.
 Different needs [...]